Peter Palmer Junior Relay

 Entry fees are £16 per competitor and will include entry to the event, overnight floor space accomodation in school buildings (bring your sleeping bag and camping mat) and breakfast before the race.
 Fees for accompanying adults will be £10 to include accomodation (as above) and breakfast.

 The terrain to be used is the school estate consisting of parkland and areas of woodland, and the northern part of Hindleap Warren, part of Ashdown Forrest.

 Toilets and showers will be available in the school buildings.
 Portable toilets will be available near the relay start/changeover on Sunday.

-Breakfast (included in the entry fee) will be provided before the race starts for competitors and accompanying adults.
+Breakfast (included in the entry fee) will be available from 6am for the duration of the race for competitors and accompanying adults.

 No dogs please as we are using school grounds

 Contacts / Officials

 Planner: Simon Greenwood